AnirudhPenmatcha/Learning-Resources/README.md

 Project Ideas:

 - Website where you can enter prompts to query a database with the help of LLMs
-- Web scraping popular job postings on linkedin
+- Web scraping job postings that are very common from Linkedin
   - Most in-demand skills
   - Automate a script to send a list of job postings daily
 - IUGPT